 You can do the same for the BxA matrix by entering matrix B as the first and matrix A as the second argument of the MMULT function.

-2. Multiply One Column with One Row Array
+2. Multiplying One Column with One Row Array

 Let’s take the following dataset, with matrices containing only one column and one row.